Oblarg/docs/TelemetryDesignDoc.md

 ### Poorly-documented LiveWindow functionality

 LiveWindow achieves a coherent feature-set, but it is not well-documented what this feature-set actually is or why it contains the features that it does.
 The intention that LiveWindow be used to bypass user code entirely is difficult to maintain from a code standpoint, and the cost is harder still to justify when most users do not seem to be aware of the design intent and tend to avoid the feature entirely.

+If `Sendable` is deprecated (per the recommendations later in this document), the "test mode" features of `LiveWindow` should still eventually be satisfied by *some* robot-side API.
+This API can (and should) be designed with a narrower scope than `Sendable`, which will also help to document it and explain it to teams.

 ### Poorly-documented Sendable functionality